 Eligibility for Compensation

-The National Redress Scheme was established to provide support to people who have experienced institutional child sexual abuse.
+In Australia, for example, the National Redress Scheme was established to provide support to people who have experienced institutional child sexual abuse.
 To be eligible for compensation under this scheme, the abuse must have occurred before 1 July 2018, and the applicant must have been under 18 years of age at the time of the abuse.

 To apply for compensation, the applicant must provide evidence of the abuse, such as police reports, medical records, or witness statements.
 The evidence must be sufficient to support the claim of abuse.